superloop-ltd/lara-flux/README.md

 composer require superloop-ltd/lara-flux
 ```

-## This package use auto-discover, if using less than version laravel 5.5 you must use below settings
+### This package use auto-discover, if using laravel <5.5 you must use below settings

-* Add this lines to yours config/app.php (Use only with Laravel version less than 5.5 )
+* Add this lines to yours config/app.php

 ```php
 'providers' => [